rks101/isdp/README.md

 Web browsers and passwords remain a weak link in the overall security posture.

 One should avoid [common or weak passwords](https://www.ncsc.gov.uk/blog-post/passwords-passwords-everywhere) in personal accounts and accounts at organizations/workplaces.
+We are the same human or individuals while managing personal and organizational accounts.
+Also, we carry over the same habits from one place to another.
+Therefore, we need to safeguard both our personal and organizational accounts with caution.

 [How common is the password-reuse problem?](https://www.troyhunt.com/only-secure-password-is-one-you-cant/)